yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 ## The gate

-`verify.py` rebuilds every config from the profiles and compares it against the file on disk.
-Identity fields are excluded because a profile never stores them;
-`--comments` additionally requires `Comment` strings to match.
+`verify.py` rebuilds every published config from the profiles and compares it against the hash recorded in `profiles/catalogue.toml`.
+Identity fields are excluded because a profile never stores them; `--comments` additionally requires `Comment` strings to match.

+While `EFI/OC/config/` still existed, the same command compared against the files directly, and that is how the profiles were proven faithful before the tree was
+removed: 179 of 179, byte for byte, `Comment` strings included.

 The comparison is on canonical XML bytes, not on decoded Python values.
 That distinction matters: in Python `True == 1 == 1.0`, while `<true/>`,